Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-**This is automatically done for the Sitefinity .NET Core Renderer projects**

 ## The SdkItem class and ISdkItem interface
 The **SdkItem** class is the base class for working with the **IRestClient** interface and Sitefinity content.
 It holds the following signature: